stfsy/node-amy/README.md

 **amy** allows you to split up your web app in small components. **amy** will merge these components at runtime and replace variables.

 ### Example
+In the example below you can see, that the file index.html contains various **import** commands.
+At runtime these commands will add
+* Meta Tags,
+* CSS,
+* JavaScript,
+* and of course the content of the page
 #### index.html
 ```HTML
 <!DOCTYPE html>